pymmcore-plus/pymmcore-plus/README.md

   ```
 - `CMMCorePlus` includes a `run_mda` method (name may change) "acquisition engine" that drives micro-manager for conventional multi-dimensional experiments.
 It accepts an [MDASequence](https://github.com/tlambert03/useq-schema#mdasequence) from [useq-schema](https://github.com/tlambert03/useq-schema) for experiment design/declaration.
 - Adds a callback system that adapts the CMMCore callback object to an existing python event loop (such as Qt, or perhaps asyncio/etc...)
-- Includes a [Pyro5](https://pyro5.readthedocs.io/en/latest/)-based client/server that allows one to create and control and CMMCorePlus instance running in another process, or (conceivably) another computer.
-This is particularly useful for integration in an existing event loop (without choking the main python thread).
-(To use this feature, install with `pip install pymmcore-plus[remote]`)
+- Includes an experimental [Pyro5](https://pyro5.readthedocs.io/en/latest/)-based client/server that allows one to create and control and CMMCorePlus instance running in another process, or (conceivably) another computer.
+To use this feature, install with `pip install pymmcore-plus[remote]`.
+(Do try using the single-process `CMMCorePlus` first, as the interprocess variant is still buggy).

   ```py
   from pymmcore_plus import RemoteMMCore